Pireneus State Park: Environment

 The Pireneus State Park is classed as IUCN protected area category II (national park).

 The objectives are preservation of natural ecosystems of great ecological relevance and scenic beauty while enabling scientific research, education, environmental interpretation, recreation in contact with nature and ecological tourism.
 The park preserves the flora, fauna and water sources.
 Average annual rainfall is 1500 mm.

 Average daily temperatures range from 19 to 33 C and average 22 C.

 The park is in the cerrado biome.

 The park holds cerrado rupestre vegetation, which grows on rocks and includes endemic species of cacti, orchids and bromeliads.

 There are also forests, grasslands and other types of cerrado vegetation.

 History

 A group of scientists who were demarcating the quadrilateral of the federal district of Brasília measured the altitude and coordinates of the Pico dos Pireneus on 8 August 1892.

 A small wooden chapel was erected on the peak in 1927, and the first mass was held on 18 June 1927 attended by 35 people.

-The chapel was destroyed by a gale in 1935 and a masonry chapel built the same year, which still stands.
+The chapel was destroyed by a gale in 1935, though a masonry chapel built the same year still stands.

 The Pireneus State Park was created by law 10.321 of 20 November 1987 in the municipality of Pirenópolis, covering the area of the Picos de Pirineus, its mountains and slopes.

 Law 13.121 of 16 July 1997 altered the wording to include the municipalities of Corumbá and Cocalzinho de Goiás.

 Decree 4.830 of 15 October 1997 defined the boundaries, and gave an area of 2833.26 ha.

 The park protects one of the highest ranges in the State of Goiás, the Serra dos Pireneus.

 It is administered by the Secretariat of Environment and Water Resources (SEMARH) of Goiás.

 Visiting

-As of 2016 the park did not have a management plan, and there was no control over visits.
+As of 2016, the park did not have a management plan, and there was no control over visits.

 The park is open from 8am to 5pm, or from 9am to 8pm during daylight saving time.